alanwatsonforster/glass/src/glass/aircraftdata/Vampire.md

 I take the performance of the AI Mk X from Chris Perleberg's ADC for the Meteor NF.11 (on the ADC for the Meteor F.8).

+### Vampire T.11

+- Same armament as FB-5 (Watkins)
+- Refitted with ejection seats from 1954 (Watkins)

 ### Sea Vampire F.20

-- FB.5 with arrestor hook, strengthened undercarriage.
+- FB.5 with arrestor hook, strengthened undercarriage (Watkins).
 - I'm not sure why it is the F.20 and not the FB.20.
+- Performed both catpult take-offs and arrested landings (Watkins).
+- More effective speed brakes (Watkins).

 ### Sea Vampire F.21

 - Used for flexible deck experiments
 - Strengthened undersurfaces

+### Sea Vampire T.22

+- Derived from T.11 and not carrier-capable (Watkins).
+- Refitted with ejector seats between April 1956 and May 1957 (Watkins).

 ### Vampire F.30